-Very useful for fine tuning your Facebook marketing efforts.
 Check out this useful post on KISSmetrics on what you need to know about Facebook’s insight tools and analytics.

-There are various other plugins, tools, and services out there you can use to assist you with your Facebook marketing and growing your audience that I’ve not mentioned in this post.
+There are various other plugins, tools, apps, and services out there you can use to assist you with your Facebook marketing and growing your audience that I’ve not mentioned in this post.

 The very best of luck.